DragonSenses/Curiosity/JavaScript2/1. Document/1.5 Node properties - type, tag, & contents/nodeProperties.md

 - `Element` – provides generic element methods,
 - `Node` – provides common DOM node properties,
 - `EventTarget` – gives the support for events,
-- …and finally it inherits from `Object`, so “plain object” methods like `hasOwnProperty` are also available.
+- …and finally it inherits from `Object`, so "plain object" methods like `hasOwnProperty` are also available.

 ---